See examples of previous Arts Access and Participation: Explore and Test and More and Better recipients in our grants database.

 - Work that is focused on improving access to the arts as a social good in itself, promoting enjoyment, increased attendance and participation by people facing disadvantage and inequality of access

-- Work that uses access to and participation in the arts to help achieve other social benefits (e.g. skills development, employability, educational achievement, social development, community cohesion, well-being, etc.)
+- Work that uses access to and participation in the arts to promote social justice (e.g. by achieving outcomes such as personal development, employability, educational attainment, social development, community cohesion, well-being, etc.)

-- Work that includes an element of training for artists working in a participatory setting
+- Work that develops excellence in participatory practice for example, by including an element of training for artists working in participatory settings